Videos and podcasts

 Kate Metz: So, for any complex issue that comes before boards, it's really not an excuse for directors not to understand it.
 So, directors and officers need to be aware of developments in the use of AI and other technologies within the companies which they operate within, and they need to ensure that AI tools are carefully scoped, implemented and monitored.

-So, we understand that risk taking is a fundamental part of being a director, an inherent feature of growth and innovation.
+So, we understand that risk-taking is a fundamental part of being a director, an inherent feature of growth and innovation.
 It really is up to directors to balance those risks against the potential benefits.

 Siobhan Moran-McFarlane: And Kate, just a final one for you.
 I want to ask about AI washing.
 ASIC's already done quite a lot of work around greenwashing, where companies make misleading claims about their environmental credentials, but AI washing is now also something that you've really got your eye on.

 Kate Metz: That's right.
 So, this goes to a more fundamental question that I seek, pursues across a range of areas.
 Are companies being upfront and honest about their services and credentials?
 So, we obviously want to avoid situations where companies are misleading investors and potential investors.
-That behavior might be companies claiming to use AI when they're actually using less sophisticated computing.
+That behaviour might be companies claiming to use AI when they're actually using less sophisticated computing.

 Siobhan Moran-McFarlane: And a final one for you, Graham, over the course of this series, we've spoken to teams in every corner of ASIC about the forensic work they're doing to try to keep our markets clean and consumers safe.
 And there's a pretty central theme running through all of it that you need the best data and tech to do this right.